Creativity Found: finding creativity later in life

 She became a very successful editor and had a busy urban lifestyle, but city life and imposed working structures didn’t suit her – she has since discovered she is autistic, which helped her understand why that lifestyle didn’t sit well with her – and returned to a Swedish country life similar to the one she had grown up in.

-Anna's book and course, The Creative Doer, is a practical and profound journey towards making your creative dreams happen.
+Anna's book, The Creative Doer, is a practical and profound journey towards making your creative dreams happen.

 CreativityFound.co.uk